To find out more about what syncs and what doesn't from TradeGecko to QuickBooks, read this article.

 Once you have completed setting up your ledger accounts you will need to set up your payment methods.

-Payment methods allows you to decide which ledgers the payments made to their invoices are pushed to, on your QuickBooks account.
+Payment methods allow you to decide which ledgers the payments made to their invoices are pushed to, on your QuickBooks account.

 TradeGecko has four types of Payment Methods by default: Cash, Credit Card, Paypal, and Bank Transfer.
 You can sync your payments with different ledger accounts on QuickBooks.
 From the dropdown fields provided, link a payment method to a specific ledger account.
 Find out how to set up more payment methods.